ovh/docs/pages/web_cloud/web_hosting/cms_install_1_click_modules/guide.en-ie.md

 ## Requirements

-- A [OVHcloud Web Hosting plan](https://www.ovhcloud.com/en-ie/web-hosting/) that contains at least one database.
 - You have access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie).
+- You have an [OVHcloud web hosting plan](https://www.ovhcloud.com/en-ie/web-hosting/) that contains at least one unused database.
-- Use a recent PHP version and a compatible runtime environment on your OVHcloud web hosting plan.
-If you need assistance with this, please refer to our [guide](/pages/web_cloud/web_hosting/configure_your_web_hosting) , to change this configuration quickly.
+- Your OVHcloud web hosting uses a recent PHP version and a compatible runtime environment.
+If you need assistance with this, please refer to our [guide](/pages/web_cloud/web_hosting/configure_your_web_hosting), to change this configuration quickly.
-- The directory (root folder) where your 1-click module will be installed must be empty or currently non-existent.
+- If you want to install the 1-click module in an existing folder, this folder must be empty.
-- The domain (with subdomain if desired) that will be used for your website must be declared as [Multisite](/pages/web_cloud/web_hosting/multisites_configure_multisite) on your OVHcloud web hosting plan.
+- The domain name (with subdomain if desired) that will be used for your website must be declared as a [Multisite](/pages/web_cloud/web_hosting/multisites_configure_multisite) on your OVHcloud web hosting plan.

 ## Instructions